lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-04-23-Why_not_Lean.md

 And just like that, most of the research of the past half century is wiped away.
 Nothing would be left except Rocq, Lean and [Agda](https://hackage.haskell.org/package/Agda) (which implements Martin-Löf type theory).

 Even AUTOMATH is not an instance of propositions as types.
 Although it has versions of $\Pi$ and $\to$, you set up logic using axioms resembling those in any logic text.
-De Bruijn understood, 50 years ago, that the categories of types and propositions needed to be kept distinct.
+De Bruijn understood, 50 years ago, that the categories of types and propositions needed to be kept distinct: otherwise, the division operator would have to take three arguments, and the value of $x/y$ would actually depend on the proof of $y\not=0$.

+The other key difficulty with propositions as types is that, since equivalence of propositions is undecidable, type checking must be undecidable.
+In the early days, this fact was taken for granted.
+However, around 1990, the consensus shifted to restrict the concept of type equivalence to make type checking decidable.
+This is why $T(i+1)$ and $T(1+i)$ are different types.

-I have even heard people say
+I have even heard well-informed people say
 "the LCF approach is the same thing as propositions as types".
 This is quite untrue, and I have devoted
 [an entire blogpost]({% post_url 2022-01-05-LCF %}) to trying to make this clear.

 ### LCF (again): we don't need proof objects!

-Both Rocq and Lean include the category `Prop` of propositions.
+Both Rocq and Lean include the sort `Prop` of propositions.
 This recognises the necessity of proof irrelevance: different proofs of a proposition must be regarded as equal.
+In Lean, the value of every proof object is `True.intro`.
 So proof objects are unnecessary, but are kept anyway.
 Why?

 That proof objects are unnecessary was